Developing methods for identifying the inflection point of a convex/concave curve: Introducing geometrical methods

-\begin{lemma} The ESE is a consistent estimator of TESE with all relevant integrals calculated via trapezoidal rule. \end{lemma} {\bf Proof}\\ We have proven in Lemma \ref{lem:trapezest} that trapezoidal rule for the errored data gives a consistent estimator for the trapezoidal estimation of the actual data, thus $\chi_l,\chi_r$ are consistent estimators of the true $x_l,x_r$ respectively, with relevant integrals trapezoidal calculated.\\ If the interval $[a,b]$ is such that both $x_l,x_r\in[a,b]$ then ESE is a consistent estimator of trapezoidal calculated $x_{S}=\frac{x_l+x_r}{2}$.\\ If $x_l>b$ then recalling Proof of Lemma \ref{lem:xlxr} $s_{l}\left(a,x\right)$ is a decreasing function, so the minimum $\chi_l$ is achieved when $\chi_l=b$, the rightmost value of $[a,b]$.\\ If $x_r<a$ then recalling Proof of Lemma \ref{lem:xlxr} $s_{r}\left(b,x\right)$ is an increasing function, so the maximum $\chi_r$ is achieved when $\chi_r=a$, the leftmost value of $[a,b]$.\\ So, for every possible case, ESE is a consistent estimator of the TESE given by integrals calculated via trapezoidal rule.\\ Because trapezoidal rule is a good estimation for the true values of integrals, we conclude that ESE should also be a good estimator of the true value of TESE.
+\begin{lemma} The ESE is a consistent estimator of TESE with all relevant integrals calculated via trapezoidal rule. \end{lemma} \textbf{Proof}\\ We have proven in Lemma \ref{lem:trapezest} that trapezoidal rule for the noisy data gives a consistent estimator for the trapezoidal estimation of the actual data, thus $\chi_l,\chi_r$ are consistent estimators of the true $x_l,x_r$ respectively, with relevant integrals trapezoidal calculated.\\ If the interval $[a,b]$ is such that both $x_l,x_r\in[a,b]$ then ESE is a consistent estimator of trapezoidal calculated $x_{S}=\frac{x_l+x_r}{2}$.\\ If $x_l>b$ then recalling Proof of Lemma \ref{lem:xlxr} $s_{l}\left(a,x\right)$ is a decreasing function, so the minimum $\chi_l$ is achieved when $\chi_l=b$, the rightmost value of $[a,b]$.\\ If $x_r<a$ then recalling Proof of Lemma \ref{lem:xlxr} $s_{r}\left(b,x\right)$ is an increasing function, so the maximum $\chi_r$ is achieved when $\chi_r=a$, the leftmost value of $[a,b]$.\\ So, for every possible case, ESE is a consistent estimator of the TESE given by integrals calculated via trapezoidal rule. \(\Box\) \\ We have to make a remark about the concept of convex or concave area, as is defined in \cite{mok-08} and as defined in this work.
+There the concept of area that is computed is a summation of the distances from a chord and curve, between two critical points, while our approach computes an actual geometrical area by using the trapezoidal rule.